-Personnel are free to participate in political activities in their personal capacity.
-Political activities must be clearly separated from activities related to their employment or appointment at Canfor.
-Personnel must not engage in political activities during work hours or use corporate facilities, equipment, or resources in support of these activities.
+Canfor Personnel are free to participate in political activities.
+Political activities, however, must be clearly separated from activities related to their employment or appointment.
+Canfor Personnel must not engage in political activities during working hours or use corporate facilities, equipment, or resources in support of these activities.

-Personnel holding public office are expected to comply with all applicable Laws relating to the avoidance of any Conflict of Interest.
+Canfor Personnel holding public office are expected to comply with all generally applicable laws relating to the avoidance of any conflict of interest.